continuedev/continue/docs/docs/customization/context-providers.md

 Context Providers allow you to type '@' and see a dropdown of content that can all be fed to the LLM as context.
 Every context provider is a plugin, which means if you want to reference some source of information that you don't see here, you can request (or build!) a new context provider.

 As an example, say you are working on solving a new GitHub Issue.
 You type '@issue' and select the one you are working on.
 Continue can now see the issue title and contents.
 You also know that the issue is related to the files 'readme.md' and 'helloNested.py', so you type '@readme' and '@hello' to find and select them.
-Now these 3 "Context Items" are displayed above the input.
+Now these 3 "Context Items" are displayed inline with the rest of your input.

 ![Context Items](/img/context-provider-example.png)

-When you enter your next input, Continue will see the full contents of each of these items, and can use them to better answer your questions throughout the conversation.

 ## Built-in Context Providers

-To use any of the built-in context providers, open `~/.continue/config.json` (can do this with the '/config' slash command) and add it to the `contextProviders` list.
+To use any of the built-in context providers, open `~/.continue/config.json` and add it to the `contextProviders` list.

 ### Git Diff